 1. How close can you get to GZ without leaving the track that goes around it? [hint - this also doubles-up as an incentive to stay on the walking track, because that's where the answer is, not GZ]

 Please do not put the answer to these questions in the log, otherwise I will encrypt the log.
-Also, since most people will get the answer right, if you don't receive a reply from me within 24 hours, you can assume that you are right and log the visit.
-Note that I operate on the honour system.
-I do read and validate the answers provided, but do not reply unless there is a direct request or question.
+Also, since most people will get the answer right (this isn't rocket science), if you don't receive a reply from me within 24 hours, you can assume that you are right and log the visit.
+Note that I operate on the honor system.
+I do read and validate the answers provided, but I do not reply unless there is a direct request or question.
 So if you would like me to do something specific, please speak up.
+Note that we are attempting to get a plaque of some sort placed near GZ.
+Hopefully something will come of that in the future.
+In the meantime, enjoy!